Skip to content

 91. Landbank or planted area on peat (ha)?

-250 - The company reports that its existing plantations on peat are around 250 hectares in accordance with RSPO Best Management Practices (BMP).
+250 - The company reports that its existing plantations on peat cover 250 ha in accordance with RSPO Best Management Practices (BMP).
 This is an approximate value.
+However, the information is two to five years old.

 • N